Erika M Bsumek

 UT System Regents Distinguished Teaching Professor.

 She is also the creator of a digital timeline and network mapping software platform called ClioVis, which enables students and researchers to create time-aligned network maps of their class/research projects.
-The platform currently serves over 11,000 students.
+The platform has served over 28,000 students.
 She is also the lead scholar on the Radical Hope Syllabus Project and the coordinator of the website.

 Media Rep Contact